hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/dexes-swaps/why-a-separate-approve-transaction-needed-before-swap.md

-# Why is a separate Approve transaction needed before a swap?
+# Why a separate approve transaction needed before swap?

 Users are expected to execute a separate Approve transaction when doing any of the following swap trades:
 - ERC20 -> ETH
 - ERC20 → ERC20
 - BEP20 → BNB